Discover the Rhone river and Historic Cities on a River Cruise

 This is what you need for an Arosa Luna Rhone river cruise

-• Your Luggage the best thing to do is to pack it in one rolling suitcase *.
-It can be easily stored under the bed after unpacking.
-This is also good for this Level 8 suitcase set or their big one Rolling suitcase.
+- Your Luggage It is best to pack it in a rolling suitcase.
+After unpacking, it can be easily stored under the bed.
+The Level 8 suitcase set or their big one Rolling suitcase.

-• It's worth your while to bring your camera *, your mobile phone with a good camera * or your video camera * .
-There are plenty of photo opportunities on the way.
+- It's worth taking your camera, your cell phone with a good camera or your video camera with you.
+There are exciting photo opportunities along the way.

-• You should always expect wind and sun for your stay on the sun deck.
-A windbreaker *, light summer scarf *, baseball cap * for the men and a sun hat for the ladies, who want to keep their hair in check, is handy.
+- You should always expect wind and sun for your stay on the sun deck.
+A windbreaker, a light summer scarf, a baseball cap for the men and a sun hat for the ladies, who want to keep their hair in check, is handy.

-• If your river cruise on the Rhone takes place in summer, you need swimming trunks* and swimsuitDo you want to use the pool or the sun loungers on the sundeck?
+- If your river cruise on the Rhone takes place in summer, you will need swimming trunks and swimsuitDo you want to use the pool or the sun loungers on the sundeck?
 You can safely leave a bathrobe or bath towel at home.
 These are waiting in your cabin.

-• As for the clothes on board, I liked the fact that there is no clothing requirement on the ship.
-Only in the lounge do you expect not to sit in shorts or bathing suits.
-For the gourmet dinner we recommend an elegant blouse for the lady and a tie* for the gentleman is recommended for the gourmet dinner on board.
+- As far as clothing on board is concerned, I liked the fact that there is no dress code on the ship.
+Only in the lounge are you expected not to sit down in shorts or swimwear.
+For the gourmet dinner, an elegant blouse for the lady and a tie for the gentleman are recommended.

 The Food on the Arosa Luna